NickLowery/StoryCircles/README.md

     how my friends and I used to play the game.

-The app doesn't attempt to check that "words" are real words, or that grammar makes sense, etc. It just tried to make sure that punctuation can only be used in reasonable ways and that the typography will make sense in the context of words and allowed punctuation.
+The app doesn't attempt to check that "words" are real words, or that grammar makes sense, etc. It just tries to make sure that punctuation can only be used in reasonable ways and that the typography will make sense in the context of words and allowed punctuation.